 The semi-quantitative XRF measurements indicated a metal loading of 0.6 wt. % for Pd/ZrO2 and Pt/ZrO2, and a metal loading of 0.7 wt. % for Ni/ZrO2, Rh/ZrO2 and Ru/ZrO2.
 These values were within the measurement uncertainty of each other.
-The catalysts displayed IUPAC Type IV(a) N2-physisorption isotherms, with a Type H2(b) hysteresis loop.45 The BET specific surface area (42-50 m2/g), pore volume (0.23-0.27 cm3/g) and mean pore diameter (19-20 nm) of the catalysts and the bare support were similar, indicating that impregnation of the active metal did not alter the morphology significantly (Table 1).
+The N2-physisorption isotherms of the catalysts resembled Type IV(a) of the IUPAC classification, with a Type H2(b) hysteresis loop.
+The BET specific surface area (42-50 m2/g), pore volume (0.23-0.27 cm3/g) and mean pore diameter (19-20 nm) of the catalysts and the bare support were similar, indicating that impregnation of the active metal did not alter the morphology of the support significantly (Table 1).
 The N2-physisorption isotherms and BJH pore size distribution of the catalysts and the support are displayed in Figure S1 and Figure S2 of the Supporting Information.
-The X-ray diffractograms of the calcined catalysts and the active metals were well dispersed before reduction.46 The X-ray diffractograms of the calcined catalysts and the ZrO2 support are available in Figure S3 of the Supporting Information.
+The X-ray diffractograms of the calcined catalysts only contained reflections related to monoclinic ZrO2 (ICDD 00-007-0343), suggesting that the active metals were well dispersed before reduction.
+The X-ray diffractograms of the calcined catalysts and the ZrO2 support are available in Figure S3 of the Supporting Information.